rpontell/news_chrome_extention/README.md

-# Chrome Extension Description: ilpost.it Political News Reader
+# Chrome Extension Description: Notizie di Politica

 ## Overview
-Stay informed about the latest political news from Italy with the **Notizie di Politica Il Post** Chrome extension.
+Stay informed about the latest political news from Italy with the **Notizie di Politica** Chrome extension.
 This extension provides quick access to the most recent articles and updates from ilpost.it's political section directly in your browser.

 ## Features
 - **Latest News Updates**: Receive real-time updates on political developments in Italy.